 Her inspiration includes her father who is an artist in his own right, as well as her tight knit family, Disney classic films, old Hollywood movies, her native Spain and her travels.
 Bové has also illustrated the Toy Story picture book, The Princess & the Frog Little Golden book, the Wreck-It Ralph Little golden book, the Monsters University Fearbook picturebook, and Disney Animation Studios Artist showcase series “No Slurping, No Burping.”

 Mark Theriault is the FX Supervisor at Animal Logic • Vancouver.

-Graduating from Columbia College Chicago with a BFA in Film, Mark commenced his career in commercial design in Chicago.
-After his move to Visual FX, he has accumulated a broad spectrum of industry experience, such as on-set work, feature animation, video game cinematics, TV, and feature films.
+Graduating from Columbia College Chicago with a BFA in Film, Mark started his career working for advertising agencies in Chicago.
+After his move to Visual FX, he has accumulated a broad spectrum of industry experience, such as on-set work, feature animation, video game cinematics, TV, and feature films.?

-Prior to becoming the FX Supervisor at Animal Logic on The LEGO Movie Sequel Mark worked with ILM, Image Engine, DreamWorks Animation, Prime Focus, and Blur Studios.
-Some of Mark’s film credits include: Star Wars – Force Awakens, Independence Day 2, Warcraft, The Teenage Mutant Ninja Turtles, Chappie, Rise of the Guardians, Peabody & Sherman.
+Prior to becoming the FX Supervisor at Animal Logic on The LEGO Movie Sequel, Mark worked with ILM, Image Engine, DreamWorks Animation, Prime Focus, and Blur Studios.
+Some of Mark's credits include: Star Wars – Force Awakens, Warcraft, The Teenage Mutant Ninja Turtles, Chappie, TRON Legacy, Peabody & Sherman, Halo, and Bioshock.